International Travel Guide

 The easiest way to do this is to book in advance a ticket on the Heathrow Express (https://www.heathrowexpress.com/).
 An advance purchase is only £20.00 for a round trip.

-It’s a bit of a walk to the Heathrow Express tube stop.
+It’s a bit of a walk to the Heathrow Express Tube stop in the airport.
 But it’s clearly marked and they use lots of purple.
 Find the train, find a seat and 15 minutes later you will arrive at Paddington!

 Step 3: